JensJordan/solaXd/README.md

 ## Known bugs
-cd

 * The HTTP front-end is working fine with HTTP-Binding of openHAB 3, but not correct with Chrome or Edge browser.

 ## Build & Installation

 To build the solaXd Building requires the following packages and/or features: ``git, gcc``